AsynEIO: Asynchronous Monocular Event-Inertial Odometry Using Gaussian Process Regression: Event-driven VIO

 \subsection{Overall Cost Function in Sliding-Window}

-The primary advancement of GPIF is that it avoids the integral operations on raw measurements.
-For the micro-electro-mechanical systems (MEMS) IMU, these integral operations would introduce collective integral errors and deteriorate the estimation system after a fewer second.
-Instead, we establish the detailed relationship between the differential SE(3) states of the kinematic trajectory and the physical measurements obtained from the IMU.
-We find that the residual, Jacobians and covariance matrix for GPIF are elegant and suitable to be embedded into the GP-based factor graph.
+The key innovation of GPIF lies in its ability to handle asynchronous IMU measurements while eliminating the need for preintegration operations.
+For the Micro-Electro-Mechanical Systems (MEMS) IMU, the preintegration would introduce collective errors and deteriorate the estimation results after a fewer second.
+Instead, the GPIF establishes detailed relationships between the differential SE(3) states of kinematic trajectories and the physical measurements obtained from IMUs.
+The residuals, Jacobians, and covariance matrices for GPIF can be elegantly formulated and seamlessly integrated into GP-based factor graphs.
 The overall cost for our event-driven VIO with GPIF is given by

-where $\boldsymbol{R}$ is the measurement covariance matrix of the event camera.
-We can see that there is only measurement covariance required by \eqref{eq:OP} if the direct inertial factor is applied.
-Compared with preintegration schemes, we reduce the computational consumption paid for the covariance propagation.
-Also, this propagation is unreliable when the inertial measurements are partly lost or even asynchronous.
+where $\boldsymbol{R}, \boldsymbol{Q}$ are the covariance matrices, the WNOJ prior $\boldsymbol{e}_{k}$ is defined as \eqref{PriorRes}, the bias prior is expressed in \eqref{eq:bias_prior}, the event cost is denoted in \eqref{eq:visual_residual}, and the GPIF cost is given by \eqref{eq:inertial_residual}.
+The estimated states of \eqref{eq:OP} include kinematic states $\boldsymbol{x}$ and landmarks $\boldsymbol{l}$ in the sliding-window.
+Specifically, the kinematic states $\boldsymbol{x}$ for GPIF consist of GP trajectory points $\boldsymbol{x}(t_{k})$ and IMU biases \{$\boldsymbol{b}_{a}(t_{k}), \boldsymbol{b}_{g}(t_{k})$\}, as defined in \eqref{eq:kin_state} and \eqref{eq:acc_measure}.
+In addition, the event cost and GPIF cost in \eqref{eq:OP} leverage the interpolation formulas \eqref{eq:query_lin_state} and \eqref{eq:Tlocal}-\eqref{eq:localstate} to conduct asynchronous residuals.
+Compared with preintegration schemes, the inertial cost of GPIF directly applies the measurement covariance (i.e., $\boldsymbol{Q}_{g}$ and $\boldsymbol{Q}_{a}$), which avoids the computational consumption paid for the covariance propagation.
+Moreover, this propagation becomes unreliable when dealing with partial loss or asynchronous inertial measurements.
+Similarly, the summary cost for GPP can be defined as

+in which the bias prior and event cost terms are the same as GPIF, and the GPP cost is defined as \eqref{eq:IMU preinte res}.
+Different from GPIF, The GPP has lower-dimension kinematic states including \{$\boldsymbol{T}(t_{k}), \boldsymbol{\nu}(t_{k}), \boldsymbol{b}_{a}(t_{k}), \boldsymbol{b}_{g}(t_{k})$\}, where the interpolated state $\boldsymbol{x}(\tau)$ for asynchronous event residuals can be inferred from induced latent states and linear operators, as done in \eqref{eq:localgppval} and \eqref{eq:Query UGPM}.